cenotaph/passport-jwt/README.md

 A [Passport](http://passportjs.org/) strategy for authenticating with a [JSON Web Token](http://jwt.io).

-This module lets you authenticate endpoints using a JSON web token.
-It is intended to be used to secure RESTful endpoints without sessions.
+This module lets you authenticate endpoints using a JSON web token against multiple secrets or secrets providers.
+It intended to be used to secure RESTful/GraphQL endpoints without sessions.
+This package is forked from passport-jwt (and still requires some updates to the docs!).
+It is fully backwards compatible with passport-jwt (with the exception of requiring NodeJS > 15).

 ## Supported By